OldUnreal/UnrealTournamentPatches/README.md

 * uZi, batonix, zkyp, and the members of the UTCTF.pug community: for helping us debug the invisible weapon/flag problem
 * Sp0ngeb0b, proasm, Deepu: for extensive testing and feedback on UnrealScript-related issues
 * Buggie: for extremely thorough testing and for the record number of bug reports
+* Eternity: for helping us solve the FCollisionHash problem
+* Dizzy and NuLL: for helping us solve the invisible collision problem

 Finally, we want to express our sincerest gratitude to the following people:
 * Stacey Conley (aka "Flak"): this project would not have happened without her.
 Thank you Stacey, you are amazing!